-This new Act consolidates the majority of legislation currently in force in this area.
-The new Act is vast and detailed and brings with it Guidance of over 500 pages as well as various Regulations.
+The Care Act consolidated the majority of legislation that was in force in this area of law.
+The Care Act is vast and detailed and brings with it Guidance of over 500 pages as well as various Regulations.

 The Care Act begins with an overarching duty on local authorities to promote an individual’s well-being.
 The Act then defines Well-being:-

 “Well-being”, in relation to an individual, means that an individual’s well-being so far as relating to any of the following:

 (a) personal dignity (including treatment of the individual with respect);

 (b) physical and mental health and emotional well-being;

 (d) control by the individual over day-to-day life (including over care and support, or support, provided to the individual and the way in which it is provided);

 (e) participation in work, education, training or recreation;